-I met people asking if this was one of the filming location of Lord of the Rings.
+I met people asking if this was one of the filming locations of Lord of the Rings.
 I have not found any information in that regards.

 All I can see are articles saying it was featured but nobody is writing in which scene.

-All I have found are the other pinnacles on North island (Putangirua pinnacles) were used as Dimholt Road int he 'path of the dead' scene.
+All I have found are the other pinnacles on North island (Putangirua pinnacles) which were used as Dimholt Road in the 'path of the dead' scene.

 Planning tips - Omarama Clay Cliffs New Zealand